I think anyone who has used computers for any length of time has been where you are now. I know I have, and on more than one occasion.

 The answer to your question is “maybe”.
 It depends on a lot of things.

 First, and this is important, stop using the disk that had the file.

-If your file wasn’t recycled, perhaps because you deleted it in a Command Prompt, some other program deleted it, or you were holding the SHIFT key down when you deleted it in explorer, the file has really been deleted.
-However, the contents might still be recoverable.
+If your file wasn’t recycled — perhaps because you deleted it in a Command Prompt, some other program deleted it, or you were holding the SHIFT key down when you deleted it in Explorer — this is referred to as a “permanent” delete.
+However, it might still be recoverable.

-There are a lot of “undelete” utilities available.
+There are many “undelete” utilities available.
 A Google search on “undelete files” returns a long list of utilities.
-I currently recommend Recuva which will scan your disk and display all the files that could possibly be recovered.
+I currently recommend Recuva, which will scan your disk and display all the files that can be recovered.

-Remember I said don’t write to the disk?
-That probably means you’ll need to search for, and download, an undelete utility using a different computer entirely, and use a floppy or CD-ROM to take it to the computer experiencing problems.
+Remember that I said don’t write to the disk?
+Search for and download an undelete utility using a different computer entirely, and use a USB thumb drive or other media to take it to the computer experiencing problems.
 If you can run it from the USB drive directly, that would be ideal since actually installing it would write to the hard disk, something we’re trying hard to avoid.

-If you’ve not done anything to the hard disk since the file was deleted, the undelete utility should find it and be able to recover it for you.
+If you’re lucky and you haven’t written anything to the hard disk since the file was deleted, the undelete utility may be able to recover it for you.
 If you have been using the disk, then it’s an unpredictable roll of the dice.
 It depends on how much has been written to the disk, where on the disk it was written, and where on the disk your now-deleted file used to reside.
 It might work.
 It might not.

 There is one, last, hope — but it’s expensive, time-consuming, and really only for the most dire of circumstances.